 SPACE IT OUT

-To maintain social distancing, no more than 10 people may be allowed on a 40-foot bus, and no more than 15 people may be allowed on a 60-foot bus (drivers may exercise discretion).
+To maintain social distancing, no more than 20 passengers may be allowed on a 40-foot bus, no more than 30 passengers may be allowed on a 60-foot bus (drivers may exercise discretion), and no more than 30 passengers per light rail train car, 70 passengers per Northstar train car.
+This remains in effect until a greater number of the public and transit employees are vaccinated.

 When a bus reaches capacity, drivers will display “Next Bus Please” and inform those who cannot board when the next bus may arrive.